projectcalico/calico/master/reference/calicoctl/commands/ipam/show.md

 title: calicoctl ipam
 ---

-This section describes the `calicoctl ipam` commands.
+This section describes the `calicoctl ipam show` command.

-This command allows an interface into Calico's IP address management to release IP addresses from endpoints and view additional information about assigned IPs.

 Read the [calicoctl Overview]({{site.baseurl}}/{{page.version}}/reference/calicoctl) for a full list of calicoctl commands.

-## Displaying the help text for 'calicoctl ipam' commands
+## Displaying the help text for 'calicoctl ipam show' command

-Run `calicoctl ipam --help` to display the following help menu for the calicoctl ipam commands.
+Run `calicoctl ipam show --help` to display the following help menu for the calicoctl ipam show command.

 ```
 Usage: